Emperor2000/Raven/README.md

 ## Components
 Raven provides a set of components for creating dynamic and responsive GUI's in GameMaker.
 Components include containers (panels), menuss, checkboxes, text input fields, dropdowns, text fields and much more.

+### [V0.9.0]
+- RavenStatusItem: An element used to track the status of an action/result.
+- RavenNodeItem: A connectable element that can interact with another node (receive/transmit data).
+- RavenMultiLineTextInputItem: Similar to the text input item, but allows adding inpt to a multiline field.
+- The RavenTextInputItem is no longer considered experimental; it should work reliably and support several common keyboard operations such as: cut text, copy text, paste text, delete character in front of text and delete backwards.
+Features:
+- Added word wrap seperation.
+- Added panning.
+- Fixed multilinetextItem rendering outside of container bounds.
+- Fixed a number of colours to match and align with global theme.
+- Updated Destroy function to call container's destroy method.
+- Implemented clamping on input item when overflowing over container width.
+- MultilineTextInput now respects the container's bounds.
+- Improved input navigation.
+- Type hinting and format improvements to support Feather type inference.
+- More explanatory function descriptions.
+- Improved error and exception handling.

+### [V0.8.0]
+- Internal test build, not published.

+### [V0.7.0]
+- Internal test build, not published.

+### [V0.6.0]
+- RavenImageItem: An image/sprite with optional scaling parameters for width and height that can be displayed in a container (no interaction supported).

+### [V0.5.0]
+- RavenButtonItem : A button with optional padding and rounded corners that can be displayed in a container.
+- RavenImageButtonItem : A clickable image/sprite with optional scaling parameters for width and height that can be displayed in a container.

 ### [V0.4.0]
 - RavenMain : Main component which controls and updates all components in the framework.
 - RavenMenu : A component that you can insert into containers, to give them a menu bar and make them controllable.